jmayalag/prifi/README_prifi.sh.md

 ### tl;dr

-Runs everything (including the SOCKS proxy #2) in localhost with :
+Run everything (including the SOCKS proxy #2) in localhost with :
 ```
 ./prifi.sh all-localhost
 ```
-... and sets your browser to connect to the SOCKS server `127.0.0.1:8081`
+... and sets your browser to connect to the SOCKS server `127.0.0.1:8081` or `127.0.0.1:8082`

-## Running PriFi
+## Running PriFi :

 ### SOCKS Preamble